Kieran Powell: Early career

 Powell was born in Charlestown, the largest town on the island of Nevis (one of the two constituent islands of Saint Kitts and Nevis).
+His father, Carlisle Powell, a former government minister, is one of Mel B's cousins.
 He lived in England from the ages of 14 to 16, where he attended Millfield School, an independent school in Somerset.
 While attending the school he played for their cricket team, and opened the batting with future England batsman Craig Kieswetter.

 Having already played for the Leeward Islands at under-15 and under-19 level, Powell was chosen to represent his home island of Nevis in the inaugural Stanford 20/20 competition.
 On 14 July 2006, the 16-year-old Powell made his Twenty20 debut in the first round match against St Kitts, batting at number 3 and scored 26 runs from 16 deliveries as Nevis chased down the total.
 Powell was moved up to open the innings in the quarter-final match against Antigua and Barbuda, and scored 21 off 9 balls, setting a fast scoring pace to the innings which eventually totalled the highest of the tournament.
 In the semi-final against Trinidad and Tobago he was dismissed for a duck as the team was defeated by 74 runs.

 Powell made his first List A appearances for the West Indies Under-19 in the 2007–08 KFC Cup.
 The team was playing in the competition as part of their preparation for the 2008 U/19 Cricket World Cup.
 Powell made his debut on 17 October 2007 against Barbados; it was a poor match for the under-19 team as they were dismissed for a record low total of 18, opening the batting Powell scored one run.
 Powell was dropped for the second group match but returned for the third and scored 2.
-In February 2008 the Under-19s made a short tour of Bangladesh in the lead up to the World Cup, Powell played in all three one-day matches against the home side scoring 44 runs from three innings.
+In February 2008 the Under-19s made a short tour of Bangladesh in the lead up to the World Cup, Powell played in all three one-day matches against the home team scoring 44 runs from three innings.